By Tracy Achen

 Legal Aid Programs -If you are having difficulty proceeding with your pro se divorce, you might want to check out the legal aid programs available from LawHelp.org.
 They offer legal information and referral services for low-income individuals.
 Each state has a lot of information on family legal topics, as well as links to the services you may need.

-Directory of Lawyers and Legal Firms - The Martindale directory has been around for over 140 years, providing reliable information about attorneys and their practice areas, not only in the United State, but other countries as well.
+Directory of Attorneys and Legal Firms - The Martindale directory has been around for over 140 years, providing reliable information about attorneys and their practice areas, not only in the United State, but other countries as well.
 I like this directory because it's the most in-depth and complete resource I've found for locating a lawyer.
-It's worth checking out if you find representing yourself too stressful.
+It's worth checking out if you will be facing a court battle or find representing yourself too stressful.

 You can also read more about doing your own divorce in the following articles: